Krypton-Suite/Standard-Toolkit/README.md

 ### `KryptonButton` Properties
 Some properties previously found in the root such as, `ShowSplitOption`, `UseAsADialogButton`, `UseAsUACElevationButton` and `UACShieldIconSize` are now located in the `Values` section.

+### API Changes
+If using `KryptonAboutToolkit`, please note that this has been superceeded by `KryptonAboutBox`.
+Or if you use `KryptonThemeBrowserForm`, it has now been moved to `KryptonThemeBrowser` as the public facing API.

 ## V80.## (2023-11-14 - Build 2311 - November 2023)
 There are list of changes that have occurred during the development of the V80.## version